-aCorrections to the rate listed may be included in the plans

 409.3.2 A surface condition, aggregate properties and traffic volume correction may be provided in the plans.
-This assessment will contain an allowable variance from the binder application rate.
+When provided, this assessment shall be used to adjust the generic binder application rate to create a target rate for each individual route.
 The aggregate application rates shall not vary from the mix design by more than ± 5 pounds per square yard.

 409.4 Equipment.
 Equipment shall be capable to perform the following: